rsdoiel/rsdoiel.github.io/blog/2017/12/10/harvesting-my-gists-from-github.md

     done
 ```

-Now that we have URLs to the raw gist files we can use curl again to featch each.
+Now that we have URLs to the raw gist files we can use curl again to fetch each.

 What do we want to store with our harvested gists?
 The raw files, metadata
 about the Gist (e.g. when it was created), the Gist ID.
 Putting it all together